Hypergeometric formulas for lattice sums and Mahler measures: New Mahler measures, and the -series of an irrational modular form

 For example, since $G_1=1$, it follows that $8g_1^8 G_1^4=4$.
 While this type of argument frequently leads to nested radicals, many of those identities simplify with sufficient effort. $\blacksquare$ \end{proof}

 A cursory inspection of Theorem \ref{Theorem: addition F(1,2)(m) cases}, reveals only one instance where $b_n$ is multiplicative.
 In particular, when $m=1$ the generating function for $b_n$ reduces to $e_4^2 e_8^2$.
 This cusp form is associated to a conductor $36$ elliptic curve with complex multiplication \cite{Ono}.
 Thus, we have given a new proof of the formula for $m(4i)$ \cite{RV}.
 When $m=2$, a brief computation reveals that $b_3=b_{11}=0$, but $b_{33}=-8$, and therefore $e_8^5/e_{16}$ is not multiplicative.
-Fortunately, Somos has pointed out that $e_8^5/e_{16}$ can be added to another eta product to obtain a multiplicative cusp form in $\mathbb{Q}(i)$:
+Fortunately, Somos has pointed out that $e_8^5/e_{16}$ is the real part of a multiplicative cusp form in $\mathbb{Q}(i\sqrt{2})$: